 Users need an intuitive, real-time view of their sales pipelines.
 The view should allow effortless drill-down to all the supporting information.
 Visualizing the sales pipeline goes beyond a listing of opportunities, opportunity amounts, and targeted close dates.
 The sales pipeline should allow you to drill into details or different aspects of the pipeline without going to multiple tools or dashboards and without losing context.

 The technology is only good if the business processes are in place to support the content in the sales pipeline.
 How do you ensure that?
-Here are some best practices:
+Here are some pipeline management best practices:

 - Update the sales pipeline on a regular basis - the sales pipeline is only as good as the data in it.
 Make sure your people know how important this is, and give them the tools to update it frequently and easily.